 - 1.1 Income and expenditure are accounted on accrual basis, except otherwise stated. - 1.2 Interest/Discount income is recognized in the Profit and Loss Account on realization basis for the following: - (i) income from Non-Performing Assets (NPA) including investments as per the prudential norms prescribed by the RBI, Locker Rent, Interest on Income Tax Refund, Commission including commission & exchange, AMC Charges and Dividend Income on Mutual Fund and Shares.
-In case of suit filed accounts, legal expenses are charged to Statement of Profit and Loss Account, comprising of advances, leases and investments, which is recognized upon realization, as per the prudential norms prescribed by the RBI/ respective country regulators in the case of foreign offices/entities (hereafter collectively referred to as Regulatory Authorities), - (ii) overdue interest on investments and bills discounted. - 1.3 In accordance with the guidelines issued by the Reserve Bank of India, Profit on sale of investments held in the "Held to Maturity" category of the Bank and on sale of Fixed Assets held by the Bank is appropriated to Capital Reserve, net of applicable taxes and amount required to be transferred to Statutory Reserve.
+In case of suit filed accounts, legal expenses are charged to Statement of Profit and Loss Account, comprising of advances, leases and investments, which is recognized upon realization, as per the prudential norms prescribed by the RBI, - (ii) overdue interest on investments and bills discounted. - 1.3 In accordance with the guidelines issued by the Reserve Bank of India, Profit 'on sale of investments held in the "Held to Maturity" category of the Bank and on sale of Fixed Assets held by the Bank is appropriated to Capital Reserve, net of applicable taxes and amount required to be transferred to Statutory Reserve.